- Fellow type

-Professor Kia Nobre is a world-renowned cognitive neuroscientist.
-Her research group is particularly well known for their innovative and multi-methodological studies of “attention” – on how the brain proactively and dynamically focuses on relevant information in memory and in the external environment to optimise perception, choice, action and learning.
+Professor Kia Nobre FBA is a world-renowned cognitive neuroscientist.
+Her research group is particularly well known for their innovative and multi-methodological studies of 'attention' – on how the brain proactively and dynamically focuses on relevant information in memory and in the external environment to optimise perception, choice, action, and learning.

 Kia grew up in Rio de Janeiro.
 She obtained her undergraduate degree from Williams College, gained her doctorate at Yale University, and completed postdoctoral training at Yale and Harvard.
 She moved to Oxford in 1994 as Lecturer in Cognitive Neuroscience in the Department of Experimental Psychology and Junior Research Fellow at New College.
-At Oxford, she currently holds the Chair in Translational Cognitive Neuroscience and directs the Oxford Centre for Human Brain Activity.
-She is a Professorial Fellow at St Catherine’s College.
+She remained at Oxford until 2023, initially as a Tutorial Fellow and Lecturer/Reader/Titular Professor in Experimental psychology (1996-2014) and later as Chair in Translational Cognitive Neuroscience in Psychiatry and Experimental Psychology.
+She moved to Yale University in 2023, where she is Wu Tsai Professor in the Psychology Department and Director of the Center for Neurocognition and Behavior at the Wu Tsai Institute.

 Current post